bizz84/slivers_demo_flutter/README.md

-# Slivers Layout Examples in Flutter
+# Example Layouts with Slivers in Flutter

 YouTube video walkthrough with explanations here: